domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Get out of a rut
 Get the ball rolling
 Getting to yes
+Give it a gander
+Give it a go
 Give it a minute
+Give it a run for its money
+Give it a shot
 Go for broke
 Good For You (G.F.Y.)
 Goose egg (zero)